railslove/showoff-presentations/railslove_bpi_2012/3_scientist_and_his_life.md

 * We mostly work with our minds, but the mind is a part of the body
 * Conclusion: For the mind to work well, the body must be in good shape
-* Not treating the body right leads to a mortgage that has to be paid back
   * Vermide: Stressvolle Projekte und Stressvolle Kunden
-  * Wenn mann möchte findet man auch andere Kunden
 * Burn out (auch im Studium)
   * Ist ein Blocker